 On Windows there is normally a choice between linking to an import library or directly to a DLL.
 Where possible, the latter is much more reliable: import libraries are tied to a specific toolchain, and in particular on 64-bit Windows two different conventions have been commonly used.
-So for example instead of where the first and second are conventionally import libraries, the third and fourth often static libraries (with .lib intended for Visual C++), but might be import libraries.
-See for example https://sourceware.org/binutils/docs-2.20/ld/WIN32.html#WIN32.
+So for example instead of one can use since on Windows -1xxx will look in turn for

+PKG_LIBS = -L\$(XML_DIR)/lib -lxml2

+PKG_LIBS = -L\$(XML_DIR)/bin -lxml2

 '''

-PKG_LIBS = -L$(XML_DIR)/lib -lxm12

-one can use

-PKG_LIBS = -L$(XML_DIR)/bin -lxm12

-since on Windows -lxxx will look in turn for

 libxxx.dll.a

 xxx.dll.a

 libxxx.a

 xxx.lib

 libxxx.dll

-xxx.dll

 xxx.dll

 '''